lake-wg/authz/draft-selander-ace-ake-authz.md

 # Security Considerations  {#sec-cons}

 TODO: Identity protection of device

-TODO: How can the authorization server attest the received PK_V?

 TODO: Use of G_X as ephemeral key between device and authenticator, and between device and authorization server